City Guides

 Backyard Chickens

-You can have chickens on your residential property, but they need a permit.
+You can have chickens on your residential property, but you will need a permit.
 Here are some of the rules you need to follow if you have a permit:

 • Roosters are prohibited